drew-pi/APCS/README.md

 # APCS

-### Assignments for APCS - heading provides a brief description of the assignment
+### Assignments for APCS - headings provide a brief description of each assignment